 .
 This part of the flight had to be monitored by the crew to ensure the aircraft was not in danger of “overheating”.

 2. Top Speed Was Mach 3.5?!

 The Blackbird has two turbojets afterburning Pratt & Whitney engines.
 These engines were what propelled the aircraft up to Mach 3.2.
-A bypass system allows for the aircraft to speed past Mach 2.0, thus making it act as a Ramjet engine.
-This is also where the fuel is the most efficient!
+A bypass system allows for the aircraft to speed past Mach 2.0, thus making it act as a Ramjet engine

 3. Inlet Spike Move Depending On Speed